 Wine tasting in Southwest Colorado?
 Absolutely!
 And it is an experience not to be missed.
 Sutcliffe Vineyards and Yellow Car Country Wines offer some of the best wines in the region, and their tasting rooms are the perfect place to sample a variety of varietals.

-Sutcliffe specializes in Old World-style wines (I bought a bottle of their Malbec!!), while Yellow Car offers a more modern twist on fruit wines and meads (like the Motor Car lime wine with mint and Yellow Car mead that tastes like a Lemon Drop candy).
+Sutcliffe specializes in Old World-style wines (I bought a bottle of their Malbec!!), while Yellow Car offers a more modern twist on fruit wines and meads (like the Motor Car lime wine with mint and Yellow Car mead that tastes like the American Candy: Lemon Drop).
 You can make a nice afternoon sipping wine on their patios surrounded by the beautiful views of Mesa Verde Colorado.

 3. Ride the Galloping Goose No. 5 (Or Just Ogle it!)